o-romanova/Portfolio/babytracker/readme.md

 ### User experience

 #### Filtering
-The only filter that I decided to allow the users to control is selecting the start and the end date.
+The only filter that I decided to allow the users to control is selecting the start and the end date, plus breastfeeding/solid foods.
 Since this selected interval impacts the calculation of the 'KPIs', I had to make it via parameters and a filter.
 Unfortunately, Tableau doesn't support multiple-value parameters, so this is the explanation of not ideal implementation of two sliders.

 Filtering the individual charts in the selected layout doesn't provide any additional value, therefore, not too much freedom for the viewers.